AdaCore/gnatcoverage/testsuite/Qualif/Traceability_to_LRM/content.rst

 decision coverage:

-* A feature is applicable to statement coverage if it is either a statement, a declaration that results in initialization code, a pragma or representation_clause that contains an expression that needs to be evaluated at run time.
+* A feature is applicable to statement coverage if it is either a statement, a declaration that results in initialization code, or a pragma or representation_clause that contains an expression that needs to be evaluated at run time.